iqek/tic-tac-toe-in-python/README.md

-# tic-tac-toe-in-python

-a beginner console-based tic-tac-toe game written in python.
+a console-based tic-tac-toe game written in python.
-originally made for my first semester CSE101 project, later upgraded with a rule-based ai opponent.
+my cse101 project, later upgraded with a rule-based ai opponent, later upgraded with minimax ai.

-[`dummy_tic_tac_toe.py`](./dummy_tic_tac_toe.py): the original version, computer plays randomly
+`dummy_tic_tac_toe.py` is the original version, computer plays randomly.

-[`ai_tic_tac_toe.py`](./ai_tic_tac_toe.py): new version with an ai opponent

-# 🧠 about the AI

-the ai in `ai_tic_tac_toe.py` is a simple rule-based system, not a perfect minimax ai.
+the ai in `ai_tic_tac_toe.py` is a simple rule-based system.
-It tries to:
-1. win if it can
-2. block the player's winning move
-3. prefer center or corners if available
-4. otherwise pick a random empty cell
-5. sometimes make random mistakes

-the goal was to make it feel more human and unpredictable, not unbeatable.
+it sometimes makes random mistakes. the goal was to make it feel more human and unpredictable.

+the ai in `minimax_tic_tac_toe.py` is an unbeatable minimax algorithm.

 ## how to play
-- you are X, the computer is O.
+you are X, the computer is O.
-- use row number and column letter for inputs like 1a, 2b, 3c to make your move.
+use row number and column letter for inputs like 1a, 2b, 3c to make your move.
-- to exit at any time, enter 00.
+to exit at any time, enter 00.